LambdaGaming/GChroma_Lua_Base/README.md

  ## Does this work on servers?
  Yes, but the server needs to have the base addon for it to work on your end.

+ ## Is support for Linux/Mac planned?
+ Currently, no. This is partly due to Razer Synapse only natively supporting Windows.

  ## Does this work on beta branches of the game?
  It works on the x86-64 branch.
 Other branches haven't been tested.